How are you breathing at night? - by Dr Lindsay J Singham

 This can lead to the type and amount of sleep you are getting being altered and put undue stress on your body.

 This is because when the body isn’t getting enough oxygen it will enter a ‘panic state’ or ‘flight of fight response’.
-You body will then disturb you to get you to breath again or move and hence bump you from one sleep phase to another.
+You body will then disturb you to get you to breathe again or move and hence bump you from one sleep phase to another.
 This results in fragmented sleep.

 The body will also often stay in this panic state which puts extra strain on the whole body and lead to any of the following :- increased cholesterol levels increase your risk of heart disease, stroke, diabetes and cancer weight gain fertility issues erectile dysfunction irritability increased risk of accidents